3 Bedroom Home in Waunakee - $399,900

 Ready 12/30/21!
-Welcome to Haven, a Veridian Homes community of twin homes that offers maintenance-free living in a custom home with a private yard.
-Low monthly association fees cover lawn mowing, fertilization, and snow removal; plus, a la carte seasonal services you may select at going rates.
-Haven offers all the benefits of having your own home, but gives you the freedom to travel and maintain your independence.
-All Veridian homes come complete with custom features and the best brands, like Auburn Ridge cabinetry and Kohler plumbing fixtures.
-To top it off, they even come with a comprehensive warranty backed by a full-service team.
+Get the peace of mind that comes with award-winning, quality craftsmanship & energy efficiency that can only be found in a Veridian home.
+On average, a Focus On Energy & Green Built certified Veridian home is 70% more energy efficient than a typical used home!
+Even more, all Veridian homes come fully loaded with custom features & the best brands, like Auburn Ridge cabinetry & Kohler plumbing fixtures.
+To top it off, they even come with a comprehensive warranty backed by a full service team.

 3 Bedroom Home in Waunakee - $399,900